trevrosen/git-grabber/README.md

 # git-grabber

+## A presentation
+Originally constructed for the March 2017 presentation at the ATX Golang meetup.

 ## A demo app
 Sometimes the best way to get a new language into your organization is with a port of something you've already got.